AckerlyXu/heima/articles/azure-resource-manager/resource-group-create-service-principal-portal.md

 This topic shows you how to perform those steps through the portal.
 It focuses on a single-tenant application where the application is intended to run within only one organization.
 You typically use single-tenant applications for line-of-business applications that run within your organization.

-<a name="required-permissions"></a>
-## Required permissions
+## <a name="required-permissions"></a>Required permissions
-To complete this topic, you must have sufficient permissions to register an application with your Active Directory, and assign the application to a role in your Azure subscription.
+To complete this topic, you must have sufficient permissions to register an application with your Azure AD tenant, and assign the application to a role in your Azure subscription.
 Let's make sure you have the right permissions to perform those steps.

-### Check Active Directory permissions
+### Check Azure Active Directory permissions
 1. Log in to your Azure Account through the [Azure portal preview](https://portal.azure.cn).
 2. Select **Azure Active Directory**.

     ![select azure active directory](./media/resource-group-create-service-principal-portal/select-active-directory.png)
-3. In your Active Directory, select **User settings**.
+3. In Azure Active Directory, select **User settings**.

     ![select user settings](./media/resource-group-create-service-principal-portal/select-user-settings.png)
 4. Check the **App registrations** setting.
 If set to **Yes**, non-admin users can register AD apps.
-This setting means any user in the Active Directory can register an app.
+This setting means any user in the Azure AD tenant can register an app.
 You can proceed to [Check Azure subscription permissions](#check-azure-subscription-permissions).

     ![view app registrations](./media/resource-group-create-service-principal-portal/view-app-registrations.png)
 5. If the app registrations setting is set to **No**, only admin users can register apps.
-You need to check whether your account is an admin for the Active Directory.
+You need to check whether your account is an admin for the Azure AD tenant.
 Select **Overview** and **Find a user** from Quick tasks.

     ![find user](./media/resource-group-create-service-principal-portal/find-user.png)
 6. Search for your account, and select it when you find it.